 My favorite Marvel character is Daredevil.
 When you’re a kid, you discover the big characters and grab onto those for a while.
 Your Spider-Men, Batmen, Supermen.
 Even both of my nephews loved Spider-Man and Batman when they were younger kids.
 Then there sort of comes a time where you decide “do I want to be a comic book fan or not?”
 My nephews chose “not” and found God and other things, and that’s awesome.
-Perhaps if I had found God when I was their age, I wouldn’t be a socially retarded and emotionally stunted fuck-off.
+Perhaps if I had found God when I was their age, I wouldn’t be a socially and emotionally stunted fuck-off.
 But we play the cards we’re dealt, and right now I’m holding all the nerd aces.

 So I wound up choosing to be a comic geek, and my foray into this world beyond Spider-Man and Batman was The X-Men.
 The X-Men formed my love of comics, and deep in my cold, rotten heart, The X-Men will always have a special place for me.

 Unfortunately, 98% of the time, The X-Men are easily the worst comics being published.
-Holy balls are they awful, and representative of everything that is wrong, terrible and retarded about the mainstream comic book industry.
+Holy balls are they awful, and representative of everything that is wrong, terrible and fucked about the mainstream comic book industry.
 But like an abusive relationship, I keep going back, because when the X-Men aren’t beating me, they’re dynamite in the sack.

 So while I’ve maintained an off-again/on-again readership with X-Men comics since my first steps into being a hardcore comic geek, there have been two constants in my comic-reading life: John Constantine and Daredevil.
 Constantine came later in the game, but Hellblazer is a book I’ve been readings since about 1994 and haven’t stopped.
 In fact only recently did I think about dropping it for the first time ever.
 But that creative team moved on quickly, and the book became a reliable old standard for me again.